 The Modified Project reduces groundwater use substantially, yet in its PTA NextEra Blythe Solar accepted the Conditions of Certification contained in the Final Decision.
 For these reasons, we request the Committee ignore the SA's analysis, conditions of certification and conclusions with respect to ground water use.
 The analysis and findings contained in the Final Decision remain unchanged except for the acknowledgement that water use for the Modified Project has been reduced from 4,100 AF over 69 months to 1,200 AF over 48 months for construction and from 600 AFY to 40 AFY for operations.
-At the November 12, 2013 Workshop, Staff also agreed that the Committee should use the Conditions of Certification as they exist in the Final Decision with the following modifications to the Condition of Certification SOIL&WATER-4.
+Therefore, we recommend the following modifications to the Conditions of Certification SOIL&WATER-4